An $82 million Rothko leads Christie's $659 million contemporary art sale

 | NEW YORK

-NEW YORK Mark Rothko's muted-hued canvas "No. 10" soared to $81.9 million on Wednesday, leading Christie's marathon sale of post-war and contemporary art, which took in $658.5 million and set new records for several major artists.
+NEW YORK Mark Rothko's muted-hued canvas "No. 10" soared to $81.9 million (52 million pounds) on Wednesday, leading Christie's marathon sale of post-war and contemporary art, which took in $658.5 (418 million pounds) million and set new records for several major artists.

 The sale of 82 works, or about 25 percent more than usual, approached its high pre-sale estimate of $687 million, and saw just 12 percent of its offerings left unsold.